rolling-scopes/rsschool-app/docs/features/cross-check-scheduling.md

 To track the status of a task, the CourseTask entity has been extended with 2 new properties:

-- `crossCheckState` - displays the current status of the task.
+- `crossCheckStatus` - displays the current status of the task.
 Includes the following options:
   - **initial** - task submission deadline has not yet ended and it has not been distributed
   - **distributed** - task has been distributed for Cross-Check, the Cross-Check deadline has not yet arrived
   - **completed** - Cross-Check deadline has ended, the cross-check of the task has been completed